About Us

 Jose and Julie Moreno

-Jose and Julie are the Co-Founders of Casa De Vida.
-In March of 2005, Jose and his wife Julie founded Casa De Vida with the goal of helping individuals and their families overcome the problems of chemical dependence.
+Jose and Julie are the cofounders of Casa De Vida.
+In March 2005, Jose and his wife Julie founded Casa De Vida to help individuals and their families overcome the problems of chemical dependence.

 Cindy moved to Ventura County in 1990 with the single-minded purpose of overcoming her addiction to alcohol.
 She has maintained her sobriety since that time and credits the staff of Miracle Recovery Centers for her own recovery.
 She served as a staff member of MRC in 1991-1992 and joined their Board of Directors in 1993, where she served for 12 years.